Sarawak May 28 – June 6, 2017

 Garden of Eden.
 This includes both Lang and Deer Caves and a walk through the Garden of Eden to a waterfall and back, followed by viewing the bat exodus.

 Deer Cave.
 This is the largest cave passage in the world – 2kms long and 174m high.
-And it has a colony of 2-3 million bats.
+It has a colony of 2-3 million bats.
 There are 12 species of bats here but most are wrinkle-lipped bats.
 Each bat weighs about 15 grams and eats approximately 2/3s of its body weight in insects every night – that equals about 20 tonnes of insects per night for the whole colony.
-Bats also play an active role pollinating plants – fruits favoured by bats are ones that hang upside down, have flowers that open at night and are white in colour.
+Bats also play an active role in pollinating plants – fruits favoured by bats are ones that hang upside down, have flowers that open at night and are white in colour.
 The cave also has swiftlets, the birds whose saliva is used to make their nests and is valued as bird’s nest soup.
 They also use echolocation to navigate the dark caves but they have an audible click whereas the sound bats use is outside the range of the human ear.
-As swiftlets feed during the day, the residents of the cave provide 24 hour, around the clock insect control.
+As swiftlets feed during the day, the residents of the cave provide 24-hour, around-the-clock insect control.
 Deer Cave is always visited late in the day to see the bat exodus.

 It is a truly huge cave with up to 125m high.
 We walked along the normal gangplank but left it when the river became audible.
 It was then a scramble over a boulder field to where the cave ends and you enter the Garden of Eden, one of the best examples of a dolene in the world.
 On the other side of the “garden” is Green Cave, simply once a continuation of Deer Cave, but the entire roof of that area has collapsed forming the Garden of Eden in the centre of a huge limestone area.
 A trail follows and crosses the Eden River to a lovely cascading waterfall with a nice pool at the end.
 We all went for a swim and Anna got to practice her swimming again.
 Just as we finished lunch, it started to rain hard and we decided to walk out – if there is a lot of rain, Deer Cave becomes impassable.
 But it stopped and we ended up with a lot of time to spare to explore and take pictures.